Close Search

 • Economic/education.

-Our hope is that these skills and knowledge learned throughout the project can be used in multiple life domains and could, in tandem with appropriate follow up and complementary interventions have a long-term impact on the youths.
+Our hope is that these skills and knowledge learned throughout the project can be used in multiple life domains and could, in tandem with appropriate follow up and complementary interventions, have a long-term impact on the youths.

 Transitional Living Programme for Children in State Care (TLP-CSC)